Looking

 And she told me so

-And I figured if there was one there would be two
+And I figured if there was one there

 And this morning I was in a hurry